 The basic objective of case management is to monitor participant progress in fulfilling the ISS.
 In an effort to help guide the student's success, an academic plan will include the educational and employment goals and a personal statement from the youth on how he/she intends to reach that goal.
 Where progress is slow or in reverse, case managers must be proactive in identifying the problem and solving the problem before the participant quits without achieving a recorded positive outcome.
 All case management/counseling must be documented as part of the ISS.
 Case Managers will know the name, face, family, and life situation of each participant.
 They must have detailed knowledge of other community services within the participant's resident county and cultivate a wide network of contacts.
-Special need resources may be found through the WB or SC Works Center.
+Special need resources may be found through the UWB or SC Works Center.

-- 1.10.1 The Contractor shall provide counseling services to participants on a monthly basis and shall begin at orientation.
+- 1.10.1 The Grantee shall provide counseling services to participants on a monthly basis and shall begin at orientation.
 Additional counseling sessions may be scheduled on an "as needed" basis. - 1.10.2 The Case Manager shall document all counseling sessions in the Case Notes Section of SCWOS. - 1.11 Financial Literacy Education-to educate and assist participants in budgeting and understanding loans, interest, credit and other financial life skills.
 Financial literacy is integrated in the classroom (GED) as well as in pre-employment training as career pathways are discussed and explored.
 Formally, the Carolina Foothills Federal Credit Union does financial workshops at ACHIEVE and the participants especially learn from and enjoy the simulation process.
-ACHIEVE staff have participated in the CommunityWorks sessions,

-Training-the-Trainer, which has better equipped the job coordinator to assist participants with questions and situations.
-CommunityWorks will also be a referral for ACHIEVE participants.

-1.12 Entrepreneurial Skills Training-part of the pre-employment and career pathway training to acquaint participants with owning one's own business
+ACHIEVE staff have participated in the CommunityWorks sessions, Training-the-Trainer, which has better equipped the job coordinator to assist participants with questions and situations.
+CommunityWorks will also be a referral for ACHIEVE participants. - 1.12 Entrepreneurial Skills Training-part of the pre-employment and career pathway training to acquaint participants with owning one's own business as he has his own business, Student Painters, while attending college.
+ACHIEVE will follow any other direction from the WB concerning training in entrepreneurship.

 Entrepreneurial topics are integrated within the pre-employment curriculum.
 More intensive training is done when CellBotics offers entrepreneurial training and information.
 Tours to small businesses, such as SC Tool, offer opportunities to see an entrepreneurship in full force.
-ACHIEVE has a former student who is interested in educating participants about starting a small business, as he has his own business, Student Painters, while attending college.
-ACHIEVE will follow any other direction from the WB concerning training in entrepreneurship.
+ACHIEVE has a former student who is interested in educating participants about starting a small business,